Explore

 • Feature Engineering (FE)

-#LOAD SKIMR package and use skim() function to skim 'data_to_explore'
+• Load the skimr package and use skim() to skim data_to_explore

 #load library